 If you do not have much time it can be useful to only bring your attention to the contact points of your body with the seat or ground and to do one of these breathing techniques for just one or two minutes.
 You can do this several times a day whenever you notice that you feel anxious or stressed.
 You might also want to try all of them in one longer meditation, for example with my free guided body and breath meditation.
 Enjoy!

 Sometimes when we are very stressed, and a lot of stress hormones have been released in our body and it's best to move to metabolise the cortisol.
-In that case, it can be helpful to first go out to run, take a walk or do any other sport before you start a breathing exercise.
+In that case, it can be helpful to first go out for a run, take a walk or do any other sport before you start a breathing exercise.

 View here a video with Beate explaining and guiding these different techniques